3 August 1999

 somewhat as follows: Baha'u'llah's work and Writings represent essentially

-one of several efforts by Middle East thinkers to work out a "response" to
+one of several efforts by Middle East thinkers to work out a

 the challenges posed by European modernity in the form of rationalism,